python/cpython/Doc/library/functions.rst

 .. function:: isinstance(object, classinfo)

    Return true if the *object* argument is an instance of the *classinfo* argument, or of a (direct or indirect) subclass thereof.
-Also return true if *classinfo* is a type object (new-style class) and *object* is an object of that type or of a (direct or indirect) subclass thereof.
-If *object* is not a class instance or an object of the given type, the function always returns false.
-If *classinfo* is neither a class object nor a type object, it may be a tuple of class or type objects, or may recursively contain other such tuples (other sequence types are not accepted).
-If *classinfo* is not a class, type, or tuple of classes, types, and such tuples, a :exc:`TypeError` exception is raised.
+If *object* is not an object of the given type, the function always returns false.
+If *classinfo* is not a class (type object), it may be a tuple of type objects, or may recursively contain other such tuples (other sequence types are not accepted).
+If *classinfo* is not a type or tuple of types and such tuples, a :exc:`TypeError` exception is raised.

    .. versionchanged:: 2.2
       Support for a tuple of type information was added.